Jmete/youtube-dislikes/README.md

 - Linux (Unraid)

 ## Setting up your environment
-We have used conda as an environment manager starting with the <b>rapids-ai template environment</b> (https://rapids.ai/start.html) which allows us access to gpu enabled processing libraries such as cuDF.
-We then add on to that environment with other needed packages as detailed in the <b>requirements.txt</b> file.
+We have used conda as an environment manager starting with the **rapids-ai template environment** (https://rapids.ai/start.html) which allows us access to gpu enabled processing libraries such as cuDF.
+We then add on to that environment with other needed packages as detailed in the **requirements.txt** file.

 ### Important packages & libraries include:
 - Rapids AI suite (cuDF)